 Italian language courses provide the foundation for a self-designed major or minor in Italian Studies.
 Using an interdisciplinary approach, students also examine Italian cultures and literature, and are encouraged to study abroad in a short- or long-term program.
 A major or minor in Italian Studies pairs wells with a degree in International Business with Language and Culture.

 Japanese studies help students learn the language and culture of the country known for its rich history, strong economic power, and ever-changing popular culture.
 The courses are offered at all levels from beginner to advanced, plus an independent study component for students who wish to pursue a deeper understanding of the language and culture of Japan.
-Japanese language and culture courses are the basis of a major or minor in East Asian Studies or International Business with Language and Culture.
+Japanese language and culture courses are the basis of a major or minor in Asian Studies or International Business with Language and Culture.

 From study of the fundamentals of Latin to readings of selected authors such as Cicero, Petronius, Horace, and Augustine, students acquire a deeper understanding of the roots of English vocabulary, the structure of language, and the culture of the ancient Romans.